-Here we will not delve into mathematical details.
-Instead, by examining the formulations and arguments routinely used in the current literature, we will demonstrate the shortcuts and drawbacks of procedures frequently employed in present-day research.
-Modern quantum sensing literature frequently relies on a highly simplified interpretation of these statistical ideas.
-In particular, the QFI per detection is routinely taken as the primary performance metric, even though its operational meaning depends crucially on assumptions that are rarely satisfied in realistic experiments.
-In terms of physics, this profound result relates the variance of any unbiased estimator $(\Delta \theta)^2$ to the Fisher information $n F$ in the form of CR inequality
+Modern quantum sensing literature often relies on a highly simplified interpretation of statistical estimation theory.
+In particular, the QFI \emph{per detection event} is frequently taken as the primary performance metric, even though its operational meaning depends crucially on assumptions that are rarely satisfied in realistic experiments.

+The central result is the CR inequality, which relates the variance of any unbiased estimator $(\Delta \theta)^2$ to the Fisher information $I_n$:

-where $n$ is the number of detected events needed for construction of estimator and $F$ is the Fisher information per detection.
+where $n$ is the number of detected events used to construct the estimator, and $F$ denotes the Fisher information per detection event.

-It is worth emphasizing a frequently overlooked but conceptually important point.
-In the derivation of the CR bound, the likelihood function is defined for the full data set and the corresponding Fisher information refers to the entire sample.
-The commonly used quantity $F$ is therefore the Fisher information \emph{per detection event}, introduced through the relation $I_n(\theta)=nF(\theta)$.
-While this decomposition is formally correct, the theory itself does not specify how large the data set must be for the asymptotic interpretation underlying the CR bound to become operationally meaningful.
-As a consequence, focusing solely on the single--event Fisher information $F$ obscures the crucial role played by the data sample size required for constructing a reliable estimator.
+It is important to emphasize a frequently overlooked conceptual point.
+In the derivation of the CR bound, the likelihood function is defined for the \emph{full data set}, and the corresponding Fisher information refers to the entire sample.
+The commonly used quantity $F$ arises only through the decomposition $I_n(\theta)=nF(\theta)$.
+While formally correct, this decomposition obscures the fact that the theory itself does not specify how large the data set must be for the asymptotic regime—under which the CR bound becomes operationally meaningful—to be reached.
+Focusing solely on $F$ therefore hides the crucial role played by the sample size required to construct a reliable estimator.